Skip to Content

 How to protect beard from pollution?

-You’ll want to wash your beard with sulfate-free cleanser twice weekly, apply protective beard oil before heading outdoors, and brush thoroughly each evening.
+Wash with gentle, sulfate-free cleanser twice weekly, apply protective beard oil or balm before heading out.

 Conclusion